Understanding How Chords In A Major Key Are Made (+ Chords In Major Keys Chart)

 The combination of stacking the minor third and diminished 5th intervals creates a chord that has been described as sounding unhinged, unsettling and even a little wrong.

-Roman numeral system
+Roman numeral system in music

-Because there are different types of chords within a major (and minor) key, they are labeled in a way to identify their function within a key.
-Roman numerals are accordingly used to pinpoint the specific scale degree of each chords root note.
+Because there are different types of chords within a major (and minor) key, they are labelled in a way to identify their function within a key.

 It's also common for the sound quality of the chord (if it's major or minor) to be indicated by an uppercase or lowercase Roman numeral like this:

-I - IV - V indicate major scale degree chords
+I – IV – V indicate major scale degree chords ii – iii –vi indicate minor scale degree chords

 If you see a Roman numeral like this: viiºor this; iiº, a diminished chord is in play.
-Augmented chords are represented by uppercase Roman numerals with a + sign next to them (for example; V+).
+Augmented chords are represented by uppercase Roman numerals with a + sign next to them (for example, V+).

 One pattern to fit them all

-The brilliant thing about the formulas you've just learned is that they apply to all chords within all keys.
-That is so amazing to your musical learning journey I'll say it again: the chord and scale formulas are the same for all 12 major keys.
+That is so amazing for your musical learning journey.
+I’ll say it again: the chord and scale formulas are the same for all 12 major keys.

-All you need to know are the notes that make up a key, then apply the major key chord formula.
-You'll instantly be able to play a humongous amount of chord progressions in every major key known to man in the Western music kingdom:
+You’ll instantly be able to play a humongous amount of chord progressions in every major key known to man in the Western music kingdom:

-Fig 1.0 - The 7 diatonic chords found in a major key including 3 major chords, 3 minor chords and 1 diminished chord.
+Fig 1.0 – The 7 diatonic chords found in a major key, including 3 major chords, 3 minor chords and 1 diminished chord.

-Major chords degrees: I - IV - V (1 - 4 - 5)
+Major chords degrees: I – IV – V (1 – 4 – 5)Minor chords degrees: ii – iii – vi (2 – 3 – 6)Diminished chords scale degree: vii° (7)

 C Major - D minor - E minor - F Major - G Major - A minor - B diminished

-If you want to find out what the chords are in every possible major key that sound good together, look no further.
-The Ultimate Major Key Chords Chart below shows you all you need to know.
-Use this chart as a handy reference practice and composing guide:
+If you want to find out what the chords are in every possible major key that sounds good together, look no further.

-Fig 1.1 - The Ultimate Major Key Chords Chart - music theory reference diagram perfect for musicians, guitar students, piano students etc.
+Fig 1.1 – The Ultimate Major Key Chords Chart – music theory reference diagram perfect for musicians, guitar students, piano students, etc.

 What 'The Ultimate Major Key Chord Chart' shows you:

-• Roman numerals are used to express each chords position relative to the root (tonic) of the key known as degrees.
+- Roman numerals are used to express each chord’s position relative to the root (tonic) of the key known as degrees.

-*The purpose of chord scale degree names is to identify each chords distinctive function within the key relative to the tonic chord.
-For example, the leading tone (7th degree chord) gives a strong sense of moving towards, and resolving, to the tonic.
-Tension and resolution is central to tonal harmony.
+For example, the leading tone (7th-degree chord) gives a strong sense of moving towards and resolving, to the tonic.
+Tension and resolution are central to tonal harmony.

 Use the chords in a major key chart to help you:

-• Improvise and jam - Wondering what the relative minor chord is in a key you're not familiar with such as F#?
-A quick look at the chart above and you'll know it's D# minor.
+- Improvise and jam – wondering what the relative minor chord is in a key you’re not familiar with, such as F#?
+A quick look at the chart above, and you’ll know it’s D# minor.
 Sorted.